Among the biggest concerns in information security today is ransomware, where malicious code embedded into a system...

 Plan ahead and test

 Validate your perimeter's defenses through penetration testing.
 Test your internal networks for potential vulnerabilities.
 Conduct regular tests of security software to ensure it is performing properly and is ready to recover from ransomware.

 Provide status reports to senior management -- perhaps in the form of a scorecard -- describing what is being done to keep up with protection from ransomware and other threats.
 Keeping management informed will ensure they understand and support your efforts; it can also lead to continued funding to keep your preventive measures operating properly.

 Update your business continuity (BC) and technology disaster recovery (DR) plans to include ransomware and similar threats, as well as how such an event should be handled.
 Coordination with physical security and information security teams is essential to minimize damage to the organization and its IP assets.

-Schedule periodic joint meetings of BC/DR and security teams to discuss information about new threats and new technology to mitigate threats, share information and plan for joint exercises.
+Schedule periodic joint meetings of BC/DR and security teams to discuss information about new threats and new technology to mitigate threats, share information and plan for joint ransomware disaster recovery exercises.

-Effective protection from ransomware and other information threats requires not only a comprehensive and multilayered security strategy, but close coordination among BC, DR and security teams.
+Effective recovery from ransomware and other information threats requires not only a comprehensive and multilayered security strategy, but close coordination among BC, DR and security teams.

 Plan your ransomware recovery strategy